Skip to main content

 We don't like: Fiddly remote

-The QE50QN90F is a Neo QLED TV with a backlight stuffed with miniscule bulbs to improve contrast and push brightness.
-Samsung has given it the high-end treatment, too, so there are nice extras for gamers, too (e.g. 165Hz screen, FreeSync and variable refresh rate tech), all for a cheaper price than an OLED from LG or Samsung.
+With its miniLED backlight and quantum dot display, the 50-inch QE50QN80F should have vibrant colours and impressive contrast.
+Samsung has given it the high-end treatment, too, so there are nice extras for gamers, too, all for a cheaper price than an OLED from LG or Samsung.

-Check out the full Samsung QE50QN90F review to see how this one scored in our tests.
+Check out the full Samsung QE50QN80F review to see how this one scored in our tests.

 Samsung QE55QN80F